As a Christian, you want to culturally engage non-Christians.

 - Fourth, secularism embraces religious skepticism.
 Religious skepticism believes there is no one absolute, knowable, exclusive truth.
 Instead, either a person, situation, or culture determines truth (relativism).

-- And this truth is “absolute.”
-In other words, it applies to everyone, everywhere, and in all situations.
+- Is “absolute” applying to everyone, everywhere, and in all situations.

-- And finally, it is exclusive.
-Meaning it “excludes” any other worldview that disagrees with it.
+- Excludes any other worldview that disagrees with it.

 - God is the source of all truth (John 14:6)